openforis/sepal-doc/docs/source/cookbook/planet_mosaic.rst

 .. note::

-    This step is not mandatory as Planet mosaic are already sanitised.
+    This step is not mandatory due to Planet mosaics are already sanitized.

-SEPAL provide the user with options to customize the images used to composite the moasic raster.
-The selcted parameter will be automatically applied to the analysis so simply click on :btn:`<fas fa-times> close` to finish the customization.
+SEPAL provides you with options to customize the images used to create the compositing mosaic.
+The selected parameter will be automatically applied to the analysis, click the :btn:`<fas fa-times> close` button to finish the customization.

 .. thumbnail:: ../_images/cookbook/planet_mosaic/options.png
     :title: The 3 options available in SEPAL to build Planet mosaics
     :group: planet-mosaic-recipe

-cloud masking
+Cloud masking
 """""""""""""

-Planet composites already removes clouds.
-Setting this to a value > 0 will remove additional clouds using GEE algorithm.
+Planet composites already remove clouds.
+Setting this parameter to a value greater than zero (0) will remove additional clouds using a Google Earth Engine (GEE) algorithm.

 Shadow masking
 """"""""""""""

-Planet composites already removes shadows.
-Setting this to a value > 0 will remove additional shadows using GEE algorithm.
+Planet composites already remove shadows.
+Setting this parameter to a greater value than zero (0) will remove additional shadows using a GEE algorithm.

-cloud buffering
+Cloud buffering
 """""""""""""""

--   :guilabel:`none`: Only mask the clouds.
-It might leave hazy pixels around masked clouds, but will minimize the amount of maxed pixels in the mosaic.
+-   :guilabel:`none`: Only mask clouds.
+It might leave hazy pixels around masked clouds but will minimize the amount of maxed pixels in the mosaic.
 -   :guilabel:`moderate`: Mask an additional 120m around each larger cloud.
 This helps prevent hazy pixels at the border of clouds to be included in the mosaic.
 -   :guilabel:`aggressive`: Mask an additional 600m around each larger cloud.
 This helps prevent hazy pixels at the border of clouds to be included in the mosaic.

 Analysis
 --------

-Once all the parameter have been set, the mosaic will be rendered on the fliy on screen.
-Multiple color combination can be displayed such as the one shown in the next figures.
+Once all the parameters have been set, the mosaic will be rendered on the fly.
+Multiple color combinations can be displayed, see next figures.

 .. thumbnail:: ../_images/cookbook/planet_mosaic/mosaic_rgb.png
     :title: The on-the-fly rendered mosaic displayed using red, blue, green bands